 (#2589, #2314)

-WUR BPN update procedure(#2314, #2315, #2588, #2589) (CIDs 3265, 3280, 3282, 3283, 3284)
+WUR PN update procedure(#2314, #2315, #2588, #2589) (CIDs 3265, 3280, 3282, 3283, 3284)

 TGba editor: Modify the section as the following (Track Changes ON):

-The WUR BPN Update procedure enables a WUR AP and a WUR non-AP with WUR frame protection negotiated with the WUR AP to update the locally stored BPN at the WUR non-AP STA.
+The WUR PN Update procedure enables a WUR AP and a WUR non-AP with WUR frame protection negotiated with the WUR AP to update the locally stored PN at the WUR non-AP STA. (#3280)

-When the most recently transmitted WUR Operation element has the Common PN subfield equal to 0, a WUR AP may indicate the portion of the PN corresponding to the BPN (i.e. PN1||PN2||PN3||PN4||PN5) maintained by the WUR AP to the WUR non-AP by including one or more WUR Protection elements in the WUR Mode Setup frame with the Action Type in WUR Mode element set to “Enter WUR Mode Response.”
+When the most recently transmitted WUR Operation element has the Common PN subfield equal to 0, a WUR AP may indicate the PN maintained by the WUR AP to the WUR non-AP by including one or more WUR PN Update elements in the WUR Mode Setup frame with the Action Type in WUR Mode element set to “Enter WUR Mode Response.” (#3265, #3282)

-When the most recently received WUR Operation element has the Common PN subfield equal to 0, the WUR non-AP STA that receives a WUR Mode Setup frame that includes a WUR Protection element shall update the locally stored BPN value corresponding to the Key ID indicated in the Key Info field to the received BPN value.
+When the most recently received WUR Operation element has the Common PN subfield equal to 0, the WUR non-AP STA that receives a WUR Mode Setup frame that includes a WUR PN Update element shall update the locally stored PN value corresponding to the Key ID indicated in the Key Info field to the received PN value. (#3265, #3283)

-The WUR non-AP STA may request a BPN update by sending a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Request” and includes a WUR Protection element that indicates a Key ID corresponding to a integrity key currently used by the WUR non-AP STA and optionally includes the corresponding locally stored BPN.
+The WUR non-AP STA may request a PN update by sending a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Request” and includes a WUR PN Update element that indicates a Key ID corresponding to a integrity key currently used by the WUR non-AP STA and optionally includes the corresponding locally stored PN. (#3265, #3283)

-When the most recently transmitted WUR Operation element has the Common PN subfield equal to 0, a WUR AP that receives a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Request” and that includes a WUR Protection element shall respond with a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Response” and includes a WUR Protection element indicating the portion of the PN corresponding to the BPN (i.e. PN1||PN2||PN3||PN4||PN5) maintained by the WUR AP corresponding to the requested Key ID if any of the following conditions apply:
+When the most recently transmitted WUR Operation element has the Common PN subfield equal to 0, a WUR AP that receives a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Request” and that includes a WUR PN Update element shall respond with a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Response” and includes a WUR PN Update element indicating the PN maintained by the WUR AP corresponding to the requested Key ID if any of the following conditions apply: (#3265, #3284)

 The WUR non-AP STA has negotiated WUR power management service with the WUR AP